MODERN SLAVERY Statement

 1. Service providers are vetted prior to relationships being developed and must at all times adhere to the Indevin Group’s Supplier Code of Conduct available here.

-2. Indevin Group can audit a service provider’s compliance at any time.
+2. In accordance with Indevin’s Supplier Code of Conduct, Indevin Group can audit a supplier’s compliance at any time.

 3. For existing service providers, the Indevin Group has undertaken the following steps to understand MSFL risk within its business and supply chain:

-b.
-Completed an internal assessment of those service providers’ supply chain and business risk, including identifying whether the supplier has modern slavery risk/policies/statement within their business.
+2. Completed an internal assessment based on spend materiality of those service providers’ supply chain and business risk, including identifying whether the supplier has modern slavery risk/policies/statement within their business.

 In particular, Indevin Group expects that Labour and Human Rights are of critical concern to the relevant supplier, and suppliers operate in full compliance with international, national and local laws and regulations applicable to their business operations.